2023-2024 Learning Collaboratives

 Information about our LC Expert Consultant: Ardis A. Reed MPH RD LD CDCES.

-As a Registered Dietitian and Diabetes Care and Education Specialist (DCES), Ms. Reed is the chronic disease content expert for the Community Coalition and Clinical specialist teams at TMF Health Quality Institute based in Austin, Texas.
-As a DCES, Ms. Reed’s role is to facilitate regional diabetes education and manage technical assistance for partners and stakeholders across the TMF QIN-QIO network of states, including Texas, Arkansas, Mississippi, Nebraska, Puerto Rico and the US Virgin Islands.
-Ms. Reed has been appointed in Texas to serve on the Texas Diabetes Council thru 2023 and has led CDE study sessions for several years with high levels of success.
+Ms. Reed is the chronic disease content expert for the Community Coalition and Clinical specialist teams at TMF Health Quality Institute based in Austin, Texas.
+As a CDCES, Ms. Reed’s role is to facilitate regional diabetes education and manage technical assistance for partners and stakeholders across the TMF QIN-QIO network of states and has led CDE study sessions for several years with high levels of success.

 Testimonials: View this video for testimonials from health center staff that have received training from Ms. Reed in preparation for their CDCES exams.

-As a Registered Dietitian and Diabetes Care and Education Specialist (DCES), Ms. Reed is the chronic disease content expert for the Community Coalition and Clinical specialist teams at TMF Health Quality Institute based in Austin, Texas.
-As a DCES, Ms. Reed’s role is to facilitate regional diabetes education and manage technical assistance for partners and stakeholders across the TMF QIN-QIO network of states, including Texas, Arkansas, Mississippi, Nebraska, Puerto Rico and the US Virgin Islands.
-Ms. Reed has been appointed in Texas to serve on the Texas Diabetes Council thru 2023 and has led CDE study sessions for several years with high levels of success.
+Ms. Reed is the chronic disease content expert for the Community Coalition and Clinical specialist teams at TMF Health Quality Institute based in Austin, Texas.
+As a CDCES, Ms. Reed’s role is to facilitate regional diabetes education and manage technical assistance for partners and stakeholders across the TMF QIN-QIO network of states and has led CDE study sessions for several years with high levels of success.

 Testimonials: View this video for testimonials from health center staff that have received training from Ms. Reed in preparation for their CDCES exams.